-Doctoral students in psychology benefit from the rich intellectual climate at the School of Behavioral and Brain Sciences (BBS), including weekly lectures and research presentations by students, faculty, and visiting scholars.
+Doctoral students in psychology benefit from a rich intellectual climate at the School of Behavioral and Brain Sciences (BBS), including weekly lectures and research presentations by students, faculty, and visiting scholars.
 The school hosts an annual colloquium series presented by internationally known scientists, and its four research centers periodically offer symposia and workshops that are freely available to doctoral students.
 Doctoral students receive funding support for presenting their research at professional meetings and conducting their dissertation research.
 Finally, doctoral students are provided with a variety of other professional development experiences, including opportunities to develop their teaching skills.

 The BBS offices and research facilities are located on the Richardson campus and in centers located in Dallas near the campus of the UT Southwestern Medical Center.
-Facilities at all locations include classrooms and research laboratories for studies of neuroscience, psychology, and communication across the lifespan in both typical and clinical populations.
+Facilities at all locations include classrooms and research laboratories for studies of neuroscience, psychology and communication across the lifespan in both typical and clinical populations.

 The UT Dallas graduate catalog provides information on degree requirements for the PhD in psychology.
-For updates please contact [email protected].
+For updates, please contact psysciencesphd@utdallas.edu.
 The university’s course look-up site, CourseBook, describes some of the program’s specific courses.
 The Office of Graduate Studies provides information on academic and other policies.

 Typically, applicants have an average undergraduate cumulative GPA of 3.0 or above, and completion of an undergraduate degree in a related major is advisable.
 Completion of a master’s degree is not required.
+Applicants without a prior degree in psychology should contact the program head for prerequisite coursework.

 Applications to the PhD program must include official transcripts, GRE* scores, three letters of reference from people qualified to evaluate your potential for successful doctoral study, and a statement of purpose detailing your previous research and professional experiences, your current research interests, and your career goals.
 The statement of purpose is an extremely important part of your application.